 Joseph Curl specialises in commercial Chancery, with the emphasis on insolvency.
-He also practises in the areas of banking and financial services, civil fraud, mortgages and real property.

 He is ranked as a leading junior in both the major legal directories.